 In 2009, we reviewed our processes and methodology for estimating the ultimate expected cost to settle all claims arising from certain mature large U.S. hurricanes.
 During this process, we evaluated several actuarial methodologies including using paid loss development factors, reported loss development factors and ratios of IBNR to case reserves.
-In this review, among other things, we looked at our historical claims experience on these mature large U.S. hurricanes wellopment factors and ratios of IBNR to case reserves.
 In this review, among other things, we looked at our historical claims experience on these mature large U.S. hurricanes would provide us with the best estimate of ultimate losses in respect of these events.
-Currently, we believe this approach is only applicable for the 2004 and 2005 large hurricanes as we believe that (i) these events have a large enough number of reported claims to be statistically sound, (ii) these events have available industry reported claims information to supplement our own historical reported loss information, and (iii) a sufficient amount of time has passed from the date of loss that the use of an actuarial methodology in the fourth quarter of 2009 with respect to our 2004 and 2005 hurricanes from 96.6% reported to 98.1% reported to 95.8% reported for the 2004 hurricanes.
-The impact of these changes within our property catastrophe reinsurance unit was a decrease in ultimate losses on the 2004 hurricanes by \$12.3 million and by \$28.1 million for our 2005 hurricane losses.
-The net positive impact to our financial results was \$26.9 million after considering offsetting changes in reinsurance recoveries, reinstatement premiums, profit commissions and redeemale noncontrolling interest - DaVinciRe.
+Currently, we believe this approach is only applicable for the 2004 and 2005 large hurricanes as we believe that (i) these events have a large enough number of reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (iii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims to be statistically sound, (ii) these events have available industry reported claims as we deem appropriate.
+In implementing this actuarial technique, we adjusted our ultimate losses at December 31, 2009 on the 2004 hurricanes from 96.6% reported to 98.1% reported to 95.8% reported to 95.8% reported to the 2005 hurricane so the expert to evaluate applying this methodology to these changes within our property catastrophe reinsurance unit was a decrease in ulti

 Within our property catastrophe reinsurance business, we seek to review our claims and claim expense reserves quarterly.
-Our quarterly review procedures include identifying events that have occurred up to the latest balance sheet date, determining our best estimate of the ultimate expected cost to settle all claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative events which hose new events which have arisen during the reporting period, reviewing the transformation to best estimate and administrative costs associated with those events which have arisen during the reporting period, reviewing the additional actuarial methods or other statistical techniques, that can assist us in developing a best estimate.
-This process is judgmental in that it involves reviewing changes in paid and reported losses each period and adjusting our estimates of the ultimate expected losses for each event if there are developments that are different from our previous expectations.
+Our quarterly review procedures include identifying events that have occurred up to the latest balance sheet date, determining our best estimate of the ultimate expected cost to settle all claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected loss to settle claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the attribute expected losses for each period and adjusting our estimates of the ultimate expected losses for each event if there are developments that are different from our previous expectations.
 If we determine that adjustments to an earlier estimate are appropriate, such adjustments are recorded in the period in which they are identified.
-During the years ended December 31, 2009, 2008 and 2007, changes to our prior year estimated claims reserves in our property catastrophe reinsurance unit increased our net increased our
+During the years ended December 31, 2009, 2008 and 2007, changes to our prior year estimated claims reserves in our property catastrophe reinsurance unit increased our net increase